 Care with THYMUSKIN®

-The biological activity of Thymuskin is particularly evident in the activation of the hair cells (keratinocytes), which have a decisive effect on the physiological growth of the hair.
-The hair formation is stimulated.
+The biological activity of Thymuskin is particularly evident in the activation of the hair cells (keratinocytes), which have a decisive influence on the growth of the hair.
+Hair formation is stimulated.

 Wash your hair with Thymuskin shampoo